fznply/rsync-save/README.md

         Port 22
     ```

-3. it will automatically sync filesystem increment changes to the remote Mac/Linux.
+3. it will automatically sync file changes to the remote Mac/Linux.

 faq
 ======